JuliaAI/LearnAPI.jl/docs/src/model_traits.md

 # Model Traits

+> **Summary.** Traits allow one to promise particular behaviour for a model, such as:
+> *This model supports per-observation weights, which must appear as the third argument of
+> `fit`*, or *This model predicts probability distributions for the target*, or *This
+> model's `transform` method predicts `Real` vectors*.

+Traits are optional, except where required by the implementation of some LearnAPI method and documented in that method's docstring.
+Unless a model has no functionality whatsoever, [`LearnAPI.functions`](@ref)`(model)` will need to be overloaded.

 Traits are often called on instances but are frequently *defined* on model *types*, as in

 ```julia
 LearnAPI.is_pure_julia(::Type{<:MyModelType}) = true